danieledep/raspberry-remote-shutdown/README.md

 Install **Chromium**
 `sudo apt-get install chromium-browser --yes `

-Attach a screen, keyboard and mouse to the Raspberry
+Attach a screen, keyboard and mouse to the Raspberry Pi

+Install the [D2XX Drivers](https://ftdichip.com/drivers/d2xx-drivers/) for using the FTDI chips from the Raspberry Pi

 Go into the project folder:
 ` cd /home/pi/raspberry-remote-shutdown `